csci-1301/csci-1301.github.io/labs/DoWhile/readme.md

     1 10 100 1000 10000 100000 1000000
     ```

-# User Input Validation using do…while Loops
+# User Input Validation using `do…while` Loops

-In the following problem, implement a program combining a `do-while` loop with user input that satisfies the following requirements:
+In the following problem, implement a program combining a `do…while` loop with user input that satisfies the following requirements:

 #.
-Ask the user to enter an integer between (and including) 0 to 100.
+Ask the user to enter an integer between (and including) 0 and 100.
 #.
 If the value provided by the user is not in this range, the program should repeat the question.
 #.
 After the user provides an integer within the range, display that number.